geoffmunn/utility-scripts/workflows.md

     - Time = 5pm (optional, only run this at any point between 5pm and 6pm)
     - Time = 5:30pm (optional, only run this at exactly 5:30pm)
 ```
-Example 1: Withdraw the rewards if they exceed 1000 LUNC and redelegate all of it back to the same validator.
+**Example 1** - *Withdraw the rewards if they exceed 1000 LUNC and redelegate all of it back to the same validator.*

 ```yml
 workflows: